 - you will automatically be placed in an appropriate math class based on your high school grades.
 If you are not happy with your math placement, feel free to ask to be tested for math.
 You never know, you might score higher!

-• Scored 22 or higher on ACT
+• Scored 22 or higher on the English section of the ACT

 When and where do I take my test?